rubenbase/rufrontgen/README.md

 ## Quick start

 You will need to install Postgres.
 The db info is located in the ormconfig file.
-Also, you will need to install redis.
+Also, you will need to install redis and create a .env file on the server following the .env example on the code.

 1. Make sure that you have Node v8 or above installed.
 2. Clone this repo using `git clone --depth=1 https://github.com/rubenbase/rufrontgen.git`